 Build Your Support Structure

-Reach out to other first-timers and seasoned teachers to create a support network that you can rely on in the coming year.
+Reach out to other first-timers – and seasoned teachers – to create a support network that you can rely on in the coming year.
 By helping each other prepare, you can fill in gaps and share ideas that can improve your collective experience.
 The summer can also be a great time to get to know your new peers.
-Talk to colleagues and try to meet for coffee to get to know each other outside of the school.
-Ask them for their advice and insights into what you can expect that first day and the weeks after.
+Talk to colleagues and try to meet for coffee to get to know each other outside of school.
+Ask them for their advice and insight into what you can expect that first day and the weeks after.